Andrettin/Wyrmsun/readme.txt

 - Added Semi-Dry Grass and Dry Grass terrain types.

 * Units
 - Added Firewyrm unit.
-Similar to the Wyrm, it also deals fire damage, and possesses resistance to fire.
+Similar to the Wyrm, but it also deals fire damage, and possesses resistance to fire.
 - Fixed the level up button being missing for the Dwarven Miner and Brising Miner.

 -----------------------------------------------------------------------